‘You’re a really kind man’ - mystery stranger thanked by Norwich nurses after paying for group’s Christmas meal

 But after one man's 'uplifting' generosity in paying for their Christmas meal, a group of Norwich nurses are now hoping to express their gratitude to him.

-The group were enjoying dinner at the Vine Thai, on Dove Street, when a stranger stepped in to pay for their meals and drinks.
+Sarah Knights was enjoying dinner with three friends at the Vine Thai, on Dove Street, when a stranger stepped in to pay for the group's meals and drinks.

-And now they would like to track him down to pass on their appreciation.
+And now she is trying to track him down to pass on their appreciation.

 You may also want to watch: